top of page

 1DC67E31-ABCF-4AFB-819E-2A31E0B2998B.jpeg

 The final piece of the puzzle comes in the form of compostable packaging.
-Yum Pouch bags do not depend on water, heat, sunlight or oxygen to degrade.
-The pouches rely solely on ever-present microbes in soil or water and leave behind only Water, Co2, and a small amount of Organic biomass, all beneficial to plant growth.
+Yum Pouch bags do not depend on water, heat, sunlight, or oxygen to degrade.
+The pouches rely solely on ever-present microbes in soil or water and leave behind only water, CO2, and a small amount of organic biomass—all beneficial to plant growth.

 Dream it.
 Feed it.
 Achieve it.